-Garden companion
+Garden Companion

 The Garden Companion app is a mobile app concept that helps visitors plan, navigate and explore the 1,100 acre property.
 It highlights dining, events and seasonal activities that lead to longer visits, more spending on-site, and ensures they leave not wishing they had missed anything.